Troops to Teachers

 The Troops to Teachers Programs are not certification programs nor employment agencies.
 Each state has authority over certification requirements and, usually, each district has authority over the selection and employment process.
 Therefore, each participant must complete the certification requirements for the state in which they desire to teach, and then apply for a teaching position as would any other teacher.
 Each state office provides information regarding certification requirements, teacher preparation programs leading to certification, and assistance in identifying teaching positions.

-Troops to Teachers : Participants must submit the registration form and supporting documentation electronically to the National Troops to Teachers Office at email@example.com, FAX it to (850) 452-1194 or mail it to: 6490 Saufley Field Road, Pensacola, Florida 32509.
+Participants must submit the registration form and supporting documentation.
+Register at http://www.dantes.doded.mil/service-members/troops-to-teachers/index.html.
+The National Troops to Teachers Office may be contacted at email@example.com, FAX (850) 452-1194 or mail: 6490 Saufley Field Road, Pensacola, Florida 32509.

 If you are considering making a career change into the teaching profession, know that teaching is not just another job and that teaching is not for everyone.
 At the same time, however, classroom teaching is one of the more rewarding careers, providing a great sense of accomplishment similar to that experienced while serving your nation in uniform.
 Teaching is a career in which you are able to make a difference in our society and the world.